Friday, March 17, 2023

 Time to Operate and remove the cancer!:

-Dr. Rajiv Pahwa: Blood Test (LFT, KFT inclusive), Ultrasound, MRI and diagnosis of obstructive Jaundice (Jaundice due to blockage)
+Dr Rajiv Pahwa: Blood Test(LFT, KFT inclusive), Ultrasound, MRI, and diagnosis of obstructive Jaundice (Jaundice due to blockage)

-Dr. Saumitra Rawat: LFT, KFT, Stenting, Biopsy, ECG, Operation
+Dr Saumitra Rawat: LFT, KFT, Stenting, Biopsy, ECG, Operation

-Operation Day: Whipple Surgery (26th July 2019):
+Operation Day: Whipple Surgery(26th July 2019):

-My mother was weighing 39 Kg on that day, too weak, she was being taken to the operation theatre that day, I wanted to go with her.
-Whipple Surgery is one of the most complicated Surgery in the world as told by a lot of doctors, Wikipedia and my doctor friend (He was also very helpful in guiding us though he didn’t have much practical experience).
+My mother weighed 39 Kg that day, too weak; she was being taken to the operation theatre that day, and I wanted to go with her.
+WhippleSurgeryis one of the most complicated surgeries in the world, as told by many doctors, Wikipedia, and my doctor friend (He was also accommodating in guiding us though he didn't have much practical experience).
 She was taken around 10 AM.
-We all were a bit afraid given the complicated Surgery but we all were positive.
-The operation started around 12 PM I guess.
+We were a bit afraid, given the complicated surgery but we were positive.
+The operation started around noon, I guess.
 The doctors were very kind and told us to be positive.
-At around 5PM, the doctor had called someone, so my eldest sister and the other sister just younger to her went, the doctor showed them the removed portion, part of the process I guess, trust me it was big as intestine is a big organ and a part of it was removed along with other organs as well (Partially).
-Finally, the operation was over around 7PM.
-The doctors came out and my dad went to meet Dr. Saumitra Rawat.
+At around 5 PM, the doctor called someone, so my eldest sister and the other sister, just younger than her, went; the doctor showed them the removed portion, part of the process, I guess.
+Trust me, it was significant as the intestine is a big organ and a part of it was removed along with other organs as well (Partially).
+Finally, the operation was over around 7 PM.
+The doctors came out, and my dad met Dr. Saumitra Rawat.
 He told him everything was fine and he had done a good operation.

 Whether to go for Chemotherapy?:

-Now, this was again a great decision I guess.
-We decided to not go for Chemo.
+Now, this was again a great decision, I guess.
+We decided not to go for Chemo.

 The Analysis and reasons for not going for it.

-• It would be painful and my mother would come to know that she had cancer.
+• It would be painful, and my mother would come to know that she had cancer.

-• The chances of survival was 50-50.
+• The chances of survival were 50-50.

-Aftermath of the operation and Present scenario:
+The aftermath of the operation and present scenario:

 What did we do Right?
 What worked for us?